 Exactly what was this “thorn” in Paul’s flesh?
 This is a matter of controversy about which there is little agreement in the body of Christ.
-But one obvious possibility is the frequent suffering which Paul endured and laid out for us at extreme length in Chapter 11 as his “weaknesses.”
+I do not think it refers to a physical infirmity in his body as is taught traditionally.
+I am convinced that it refers rather to the frequent suffering which Paul endured and laid out for us at extreme length in Chapter 11 as his “weaknesses.”
 They appeared almost to be nonstop, and Paul asked the Lord to keep him from further trials.
 But the Lord did not remove the thorn, because through such trials Paul would experience God’s grace to endure.
 He would be perfected through his suffering as Jesus was (Hebrews 2:10).
 In Acts 19:13-16 the Lord clearly told Ananias that the man who had persecuted the Church severely would suffer much for the name of Jesus Christ.

 2 Corinthians 12:9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 10 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.